VA PTSD Claims Guide

 The evaluation captures the overall level of impairment in ordinary conditions of daily life including work, school, and social activities.
 The C&P examiner is directed to describe the severity, frequency, and duration of symptoms and to assess the degree of social and occupational impairment they cause.

-Across the Board's published DC 9411 decisions, a private nexus opinion in the file goes with a much higher grant rate, shown below.
+We analyzed the Board's published DC 9411 decisions: a private nexus opinion in the file goes with a much higher grant rate, shown below.

 Total Disability Individual Unemployability (TDIU) pays compensation at the 100% rate when a veteran cannot maintain substantially gainful employment due to service-connected disabilities.
 Under 38 CFR § 4.16(a), a veteran with a single service-connected mental disorder rated at 70% or higher may qualify for TDIU if that condition prevents employment.
 A veteran with a PTSD rating of 60% combined with other service-connected conditions totaling 70% or higher may also qualify.
 Unemployability due solely to PTSD is among the most common TDIU claims adjudicated.